yybuxiu04/k8smeetup.github.io/docs/concepts/cluster-administration/federation.md

 Reasons to prefer fewer clusters are:

   - improved bin packing of Pods in some cases with more nodes in one cluster (less resource fragmentation).
-  - reduced operational overhead (though the advantage is diminished as ops tooling and processes matures).
+  - reduced operational overhead (though the advantage is diminished as ops tooling and processes mature).
   - reduced costs for per-cluster fixed resource costs, e.g. apiserver VMs (but small as a percentage of overall cluster cost for medium to large clusters).